Skip to Content

 • Document Everything: Keep detailed records of repair attempts and warranty-related communications.

-• Notify the Manufacturer or Dealer: Clearly inform them about the defect and request action under the warranty.
+• Notify the Manufacturer or Dealer: Inform them about the defect and request action under the warranty.

-• Seek Legal Advice: If the issue persists, consider consulting a Lemon Law attorney to explore your options.
+• Seek Legal Advice: Consider consulting a Lemon Law attorney to explore your options if the issue persists.

 California Lemon Law for Used Cars